 It also provides an easy way to walk among hardwood trees during the fall color display.
 You can get to the Orange, Red and Blue Trail from the boardwalk, so it’s a good starting point for hikers wishing to go further upstream to visit the stream’s other small waterfalls: Laurel Falls and Lost Falls.

 Get to Laurel Falls and Lost Falls on the Blue Trail or the Orange Trail

-Shouldn’t a stream that produces four waterfalls — Lost Falls, Laurel Falls, Azalea Cascade and Indian Falls — within a 3/4-mile stretch have a name of its own?
-Apparently it does not.
-What should we call it?
+Laurel Creek produces Lost Falls, Laurel Falls, Azalea Cascade and Indian Falls all within a 3/4-mile stretch of tiny waterway.

-The Blue and Orange trails both allow you to hike through the forest from east to west while remaining parallel to the lovely, nameless stream, with a trail on each side of the it and its waterfalls.
+The Blue and Orange trails both allow you to hike through the forest from east to west while remaining parallel to the lovely little creek with a trail on each side of the it and its waterfalls.

 At its western terminus, the Blue Trail dead ends into the Orange Trail.
 That makes hiking out on one of them, and then returning on the other a great choice.
 That hike would be about 3.5 miles.
 From where the trails come together, the Orange Trail continues north to the multi-trail trailhead area at the road.

 From DeSoto Parkway, it’s only about 350 feet between the trailheads of the two trails.
 In addition, the boardwalk entrance is only a few yards from the start of the Blue Trail.
 Since the three trails converge near Azalea Cascade, you could start and end your Blue/Orange loop at the viewing deck found there, and enjoy all three trails on one hike.